 - Pre-requisite for National Professional Mitigation Certification Exam.

 - Fulfills requirement for entry level course hands-on training when taken with KSU Mitigation or Combined Course.

-Separate course and registration, but must be taken with Mitigation Course or Combined Measurement and Mitigation Course for full course credit.
+Separate course and registration, but must be taken with KSU Mitigation Course or KSU Combined Measurement and Mitigation Course for full course credit on those courses.

 - Register Now!

 Radon Mitigation Field Day Training For KSU Online Course Content Overview

 During Covid-19 we have made accommodations for an online option to protect the health and safety of everyone.